csoeller/pyme-install-docs/PYMEAcquire/conda-setup.md

 ### PYME-cs-siteconfig

 In addition we need the repository that has our site configuration details on these acquisition PCs.
 [PYME-cs-siteconfig](https://github.com/csoeller/PYME-cs-siteconfig) has init files, launchers and custom protocols, amongst other things.
 Consult the [PYME-cs-siteconfig installer page](PYME-cs-siteconfig.md) for more details.

+## Setting up pixel sizes for cameras

+With the new install the pixel sizes for all typically used cameras need to be set anew.
+This can occur from the `Camera>Set Pixel Size` menu in a suitable `pymeacquire` run that uses the camera in question.
+Numbers from the current settings could be looked up from the earlier install or use a calibration slide to use the opportunity and check the calibration for good.

 ## Making the install accessible for standard users